Travel Tips

 Physically?
 I learn as I travel.
 I have learned so much about accessibility and I focus on what I can do versus what I can't do.

 Fear?
-Eric and I have a motto between the two of us, I say to him, "you keep me safe, I will keep you wild!" since I can remember, I've always wanted to see the world.
+Eric and I have a motto between the two of us, I say to him, "You keep me safe, I will keep you wild and full of adventure!"
+Since I can remember, I've always wanted to see the world.
 I read about it in books, I studied languages, and I heard stories when people traveled.
 That was my motivation and it was enough drive to overcome any fear.
 Part of the excitement of traveling is learning about different cultures beforehand and while we are there.
 It is the one thing in the entire world that feeds my soul.

 Budget?
 Anyone can travel, it's just a matter of what fits with your budget.
 You can find an adventure in a different country, in a different city or state, or just in your backyard for a staycation.
 Eric and I do not live in a lavish house and in fact have had our same house for 30 years now.
 We have also finished putting our kids through college and they are both financially independent with their own lives.
 Someone once told me, take care of the pennies and the dollars will take care of themselves.
 Life is about experiences and living out loud, make sure your dollars are going toward that instead of things.